Workflows & Recipes

 check_phishing_site | Phishing URL detection for any link your agent encounters |

-simulate_evm_transaction | Pre-execution simulation so your agent knows the outcome before the user signs |
+simulate_evm_transaction | Pre-execution simulation so your agent can inspect expected effects before the user signs |

 tenderly_trace_transaction | Deep execution tracing for post-mortem or advanced inspection |